-The campus COI Filing Officer should distribute Statement of Economic Interests (Form 700) to employees in designated positions, as well as those identified through the interim disclosure process, as soon as possible, and no later than March 1, 2019, - 30 days before the filing is due.
-Designated employees must submit completed forms to the campus Filing Officer by April 2, 2019.
+The campus COI Filing Officer should distribute Statement of Economic Interests (Form 700) to employees in designated positions, as well as those identified through the interim disclosure process, as soon as possible.
+Designated employees must submit completed forms to the campus Filing Officer by April1, 2020.

 Annual Filing Documents

 - CSU Disclosure Category Listing - This updated list contains eight (8) disclosure categories.

 - Campus Designated Position List - Identifies the designated positions submitted during the remapping process and

 approved by the FPPC, effective January 1, 2017.

 - 2019-2020 Statement of Economic Interests Form 700 - (schedules and instructions).
 Filing Officers are required to review completed statements